The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Introduction

-\textbf{(4) We combine different methods to check SAV compliance in both directions.} We retrieve the Spoofer data and deploy a method proposed by Mauch~\cite{mauch} to infer the absence and the presence of \textit{outbound} SAV.
-This way, we can study the SAV deployment policies per provider in both directions.
-Previous work demonstrated the difficulty in incentivizing providers to deploy filtering for outbound traffic due to misaligned economic incentives: implementing SAV for outbound traffic benefits other networks and not the network of the deployment \cite{spoofer_new}.
-This work shows how the deployment of SAV for inbound traffic protects the provider's own network.
+\textit{4) We combine different methods to check SAV compliance in both directions:} We collect the Spoofer data (over one month) and use a method proposed by Mauch~\cite{mauch} to infer the absence and the presence of \textit{outbound} SAV.
+In this way, we study the SAV deployment policies per provider in both directions.
+Previous work demonstrated the difficulty in incentivizing providers to adopt filtering for outbound traffic as it benefits other networks and not the network doing the deployment \cite{spoofer_new,qasimSP}.
+This work shows that even though SAV for inbound traffic directly benefits the networks implementing it, it is less widely deployed than outbound SAV.

-\textbf{(5) We compare SAV deployment status over IPv4 and IPv6.} We first do it at the individual host level by identifying potentially dual-stacked DNS resolvers.
-For every (IPv4, IPv6) address pair, to confirm that both addresses belong to the same host, we gather DNS-level information, such as the BIND version and Pointer (\texttt{PTR}) records.
-We also use other general-purpose fingerprinting tools to identify services running on ports 22, 80, 123, 443 and 587.
-Hardware and software information about each pair gives evidence whether the two addresses belong to the same host or not.
-As single dual-stack machines are likely to exhibit the security configuration of the whole BGP prefix and autonomous system~\cite{back_door}, we then compare filtering policies at the level of autonomous systems.
-As a result, we show that SAV is less often deployed for IPv6 than it is for IPv4, both at the autonomous system and individual host levels.
+\textit{5) We compare SAV deployment status for IPv4 and IPv6:} We first perform the analysis at the individual host level by identifying candidate dual-stack DNS resolvers.
+We configure our two-level DNS zones that require traversal from IPv4 to IPv6 (or the other way round).
+If a recursive DNS resolver has the connectivity over both versions of the IP protocol, we would see its IPv4 and IPv6 addresses on our authoritative nameserver to resolve a single domain name.
+For every such (IPv4, IPv6) address pair, we gather DNS-level information (\texttt{version.bind} and \texttt{PTR} records) and use other general-purpose fingerprinting tools to identify services running on ports 22, 80, 123, 443, and 587.
+Hardware and software information about each pair provides evidence on whether the two addresses belong to the same host or not.
+We then compare the filtering policies at the autonomous system level by analyzing ASes revealed during both IPv4 and IPv6 scans.
+As a result, we show that inbound SAV tends to be consistently deployed for IPv4 and IPv6.

-\textbf{(6) We analyze the geographical distribution of resolvers and networks vulnerable to inbound spoofing.} Identifying the countries that do not comply with the SAV standard is the first step in mitigating the issue by contacting local Computer Security Incident Response Teams (CSIRTs).
+\textit{6) We analyze the geographical distribution of networks vulnerable to spoofing of inbound traffic:} We show that the absence of inbound SAV is widespread and not limited to any particular geographic region.
+Furthermore, national Computer Security Incident Response Teams (CSIRTs) may find it valuable to know the extent to which networks under their governance are vulnerable to spoofing of inbound traffic and possibly cooperate in the notification campaign.